 In addition there is the Workman’s Compensation Insurance (for accidents that occur during working hours).
 This insurance is highly individual and can therefore not be calculated by this standard calculator.
 Please contact us for further information.

 Some of the insurances and the income taxes depend on individual circumstances.
-Please use this calculator as a close approximation but not as an exact figure.
+Please understand that this calculator is a close approximation but not an exact figure.

 The different Tax Categories of the German Wage Tax system

 The German Wage Tax System differentiates between 6 Tax Categories, depending to the circumstances of the employee.

 Tax Category I: Single, separated or widowed who don’t fall into the category II or III.